Champlain Canal Lock C5

 The Champlain Canalway Trail

 Hudson Crossing Park is proud to be the mid-point along the Champlain Canalway Trail, a regional trail network that leads from Waterford to Whitehall for bikers, walkers, and snowmobilers.
-This trailway connects communities up and down the canal and encourages people to be active and explore the historic and recreational resources that are available in our region.
+Part of the larger Erie Canalway National Heritage Corridor, this trailway connects communities up and down the canal and encourages people to be active and explore the historic and recreational resources that are available in our region.

 Are You Up For The Challenge?